itaymatza/File-Backup-System/README.md

 From the same opened CMD:
 1) Use cd command and nevigate to your certificate dirctory.
-2) Create server certificate by runnig the command:
+2) Create server certificate by runnig the command, and fill your server detailes:

 openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -keyout server.key -out server.crt

-#Fill your server detailes.

-3) Create client certificate by runnig the command: openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -keyout client.key -out client.crt
+3) Create client certificate by runnig the command, and fill your server detailes:

+openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -keyout client.key -out client.crt
-#Fill your client detailes.